Pavlov and Cloud Computing Anxiety: How Might We

 That house we own is an expensive proposition.
 Taxes, mortgage payments, maintenance, and other expenses arise that can make one doubt the value of this investment.
 Yet over the long haul home ownership has been a sound investment for most people.
 The history is far shorter in the tech industry.
 How many of us are working from a concrete financial analysis to assess cloud computing by the numbers?
 Often our initial reactions are conditioned responses to cloud computing until something happens to wake us from our slumber

 When Pavlov’s assistant inadvertently slammed a door loudly during the famous bell ringing experiments, what came to be known as a “novel stimulus,” momentarily interrupted the dogs’ conditioning and they demonstrated a reduced response.
-In this same manner many of us will open up to the new paradigm once the novel stimulus of secure, seamless and effective services is experienced.
+In this same manner many of us will open up to the new paradigm and disown our cloud computing anxiety once the novel stimulus of secure, seamless and effective services is experienced.